If not for the brush, the Norwex Toilet Cleaner (Sanira System)would get 4 stars. (I only give 5 stars if I’m BLOWN AWAY – see my oven cleaner review)

 - The Norwex dispensing system is a great idea.
 With a 4-second push, the system dispenses all that you need and the solution will last up to a year if used once per week.

-- With so many innovative ideas, I find the Norwex toilet brush to be lacking.
+- With so many innovative ideas, the Norwex toilet brush is severely lacking.

 NOW THE DETAILS: